gwendall/meteor-session-json/README.md

 ### Note

-Meteor Sessions can't store arrays (but can store objects containing arrays) so doing the following thing won't work as you may want.
+Meteor Sessions can't store arrays directly, but can store objects containing arrays.
+So doing the following thing won't work as you may want.

 ``` sh